Why is my metal roof damaged

 Frequently Asked Questions

-For minor issues like small dents or rust spots, some DIY repairs may be possible.
-However, for more extensive damage or leaks, it's best to call in a professional roofing contractor who can properly assess and fix the problem.
+For minor issues like loose screws or small dents, you may be able to make basic repairs yourself.
+However, for more significant damage or leaks, it's best to call a professional roofing contractor.

 Connect with certified professionals in your area